hassanaster/MinesWeeperPSL/README.md

   f.1.
 First, the height and weight of grid and the numbers of mines. f.2.
 Scond, the number of row, the number of column and action U "Uncover" the position, "P" to write P or flag in the position.
 g. f.2.
 Repeat until the game finish for some reason: WIN, LOST or the reasons wrote in the item e.
+h.
+I added the framework JUnit to test every method I made in the Mineweeper class.